 For the last one on the list, the KWS Premium Electric Meat Slicer performs much like heavy-duty slicers, making it ideal for professional chefs and cooks who usually do large-scale slicing tasks.
 If you spend a lot of time in the kitchen and need a slicing companion to make the job faster, you may want to consider this one.

 The carbon steel blades are 10 inches long and coated with chromium metal for additional sharpness and durability.
-It can cut through thick chunks of meat and other kinds of food into different thicknesses.
+This meat slicer can cut through frozen meat, thick chunks of meat, and other kinds of food into different thicknesses.

 The machine is powered with 200 watts and a sturdy aluminum case to protect it from extreme vibration and abrasions.
 It is also quite compact, so storing it in small spaces would be easy.
 Another great feature is the dual whetstone sharpener, which means you do not need to find a separate blade sharpener.